zer0-os/zChain/apps/meow/API.md

 await meow.init('node-a.json', [ '/ip4/0.0.0.0/tcp/0', .. ]);
 ```

 Under the hood it's using the `zchain.initialize(..)` method to initialize an ipfs node and the databases.
 Check `zChain.initialize()` method in zchain API documentation for more details.
-After initializing zChain, we:
+Along with initializing zChain, we:
 + Intialize the meow storage (built/extended on top of zChain storage)
 + Intialize twitter client (if enabled)
 + Logic for new connections :: In every 10s (`setInterval`) try to find & connect with new peers (using a relay)